astronomer/docs/learn/airflow-isolated-environments.md

 If you want to run your code in a Python virtual environment, you have 2 options:

 - To run your code in an **existing virtual environment**, use the `@task.external_python` decorator or the ExternalPythonOperator (EPO).
 This is a good option if you want to reuse a virtual environment in multiple tasks, the environment is created at build time, which speeds up the task execution.
 Astronomer
-- To run your code in a **newly created virtual environment**, use the `@task.virtualenv` decorator or the PythonVirtualEnvOperator (PVEO).
+- To run your code in a **newly created virtual environment**, use the `@task.virtualenv` decorator or the PythonVirtualenvOperator (PVEO).
 This is a good option if you want the virtual environment to be created at Runtime instead of build time.
 The environment can be cached by providing a `venv_cache_path`.

 Astronomer recommends to use the decorator versions over the operators, as they simplify handling of [XCom](airflow-passing-data-between-tasks.md).